malexanderlim/recipe-to-cart/README.md

     *   **Google Cloud Vision API Setup:** Ensure you have Application Default Credentials (ADC) set up for Google Cloud, or uncomment and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in your `.env` file pointing to your service account key JSON.

 3.  **Frontend Setup:** No specific build steps required for the basic HTML/CSS/JS frontend.

+4.  **Local Development Tunnel (Required for QStash):**
+    *   QStash needs a public URL to send webhook callbacks to your local machine.
+    *   Start your backend server (e.g., on port `3001`).
+    *   In a separate terminal, use a tunneling service like `ngrok` or `cloudflared`:
+        *   `ngrok http 3001`
+        *   `cloudflared tunnel --url localhost:3001`
+    *   Copy the generated `https://*.ngrok.io` or `https://*.trycloudflare.com` URL.
+    *   Paste this URL as the value for `APP_BASE_URL` in your `backend/.env` file.
+This allows QStash messages published by your local server to be correctly routed back to your running worker endpoints via the tunnel.

 ## Running the Application